-Launching a basic website with your services is a one way to ensure your business is discovered by customers who need your services.
-To fray expenses, instead of hiring a professional, you can set up your own website with platforms like Wordpress.
+Launching a basic website with your services is one way to ensure your business is discovered by customers who need your services.
+To cover expenses, instead of hiring a professional, you can set up your own website with platforms like Wordpress.

 You will definitely need to create a schedule that you can easily access and update.
 This can be in the form of a spreadsheet, an app for your smartphone, or an old-school paper appointment book.

 It is also smart to use a cell phone as your primary contact number because you will be in-transit most of the time.
 A hands-free device (e.g., wireless earbuds) is ideal for managing calls that may come in while you are driving from one location to the next.